Gacp45/Low-cost-Precision-rotation-Stage-for-CAL-Project/README.md

 # Low-Cost, High-Torque Cycloidal Rotation Stage

 This repository contains the complete design files, software, and documentation for a low-cost, 3D-printed, high-precision motorised rotation stage.
-The project was developed as part of a Master of Engineering thesis at the [Your University Name].
+The project was developed as part of a Master of Engineering Project at NMITE.

 [cite_start]The primary motivation for this project is the high cost of commercial rotation stages, which presents a significant barrier to entry for researchers, educators, and enthusiasts in fields like optical automation and volumetric additive manufacturing (VAM), such as Computed Axial Lithography (CAL).
 This open-source design aims to provide a viable alternative that replicates the core functionality of commercial systems for a fraction of the price.